Table of Contents

 - In France, practical applications include robots in planting and pruning vineyards, as in apple picking.

 - The exploration of space presents particular problems for the use of robots, and it is also a hostile place for humans.
-It costly protective equipment requires both on Earth and in Space.
+It is costly protective equipment required both on Earth and in Space.

-- For this reason, many scientists have optional that it is necessary to use Robots to continue with advances in space exploration.
+- For this reason, many scientists have the option that it is necessary to use Robots to continue with advances in space exploration.
 Still, as such a precise degree of automation has not yet reached this application, they have not replaced the human being.

-- On the other hand, telemarketers use to perform tasks on space shuttles.
+- On the other hand, telemarketers used to perform tasks on space shuttles.